1 Utama

 1 Utama is a shopping mall in Bandar Utama, Selangor, Malaysia, with an area of 5,590,000 sqft and containing 713 stores.
-It is the one of the largest shopping malls in Malaysia and the seventh-largest shopping mall in the world before IOI City Mall in Putrajaya surpassed it in 2022.
+It is one of the largest shopping malls in Malaysia and the seventh-largest shopping mall in the world before IOI City Mall in Putrajaya surpassed it in 2022.
 The first phase of the mall, now known as the "Old Wing", was opened in September 1995.
 With the increase in customer traffic and demand for retail spaces inside the mall, a second phase called "New Wing" was added in 2003.

 An additional expansion of 592,015 sqft was added in 2018 with the addition of 1 Utama E. Today the mall houses multiple retail areas, restaurants, cafes, sports facilities, a rainforest, and a bus station with national and international services.
-Current anchor tenants of the mall include; AEON Department Store and Supermarket, Jaya Grocer, and department store Parkson.
+Current anchor tenants of the mall include AEON Department Store and Supermarket, Jaya Grocer, and department store Parkson.
 The mall formerly housed Singaporean department store Tangs, Japanese department store Isetan, and the first IKEA store in Malaysia in 1996.
-The mall has received several awards including Gold in EdgeProp Malaysia's Best Managed Property Awards 2019 (retail category) and the Platinum Award for Shopping Complex of the Year in the Retail World Excellence Awards 2006/07 edition.
+The mall has received several awards, including Gold in EdgeProp Malaysia's Best Managed Property Awards 2019 (retail category) and the Platinum Award for Shopping Complex of the Year in the Retail World Excellence Awards 2006/07 edition.

 History

-In the 1990s, See Hoy Chan Holdings Group started developing a new town known as Bandar Utama that consists of residential and commercial areas.
-As the market demand for this location has surged, the developer had planned to build a mall in this town.
+In the 1990s, See Hoy Chan Holdings Group started developing a new town known as Bandar Utama comprising both residential and commercial areas.
+As market demand for this location surged, the developer planned to build a mall in this town.
 The developer looked for inspiration for such a mall in the United States in 1993 before designing the first phase of the mall known as the Old Wing today.
-As the developer believed that the mall should come with anchor tenants, they signed an agreement with AEON to open Jusco (currently rebranded as AEON) as the main tenant in the mall.
+As the developer believed that the mall should come with anchor tenants, they signed an agreement with AEON to open Jusco (later rebranded as AEON) as the main tenant in the mall.

-The mall was officially opened in September 1995 and all the premises were fully rented by various tenants.
+The mall was officially opened in September 1995 with all premises fully rented by various tenants.
 The cost of the construction of the first phase of the mall was RM89 million.
-The first IKEA store in Malaysia opened on April 25, 1996 in the mall and received very good reception from customers during the first few days after opening.
-At the time, most of the IKEA products were made in Malaysia including dining tables, chairs, coffee tables, venetian blinds, cutting boards, toys and bed frames.
+The first IKEA store in Malaysia opened on April 25, 1996 in the mall with a good reception from customers during the first few days after opening.
+At that time, most IKEA products sold there were made in Malaysia including dining tables, chairs, coffee tables, venetian blinds, cutting boards, toys and bed frames.
 The IKEA store covered 7,431 m2 of space inside the mall.
-Due to the increased demand for IKEA products, the store was relocated to Mutiara Damansara on August 14, 2003, which was bigger than the previous store and became the largest IKEA store in Asia-Pacific during that time until it was surpassed by another store in Gwangmyeong, South Korea in 2014.
+Due to increased demand for IKEA products, the store was relocated to a bigger space in Mutiara Damansara on August 14, 2003, becoming the largest IKEA store in Asia-Pacific at that time until it was surpassed by another store in Gwangmyeong, South Korea in 2014.